PeaBrane/Ising-Simulation/README.md

 Other than the generation of RBM instances, I take no credit for the invention of these algorithms.

-Recent developments in using memory dynamics to simulate glasses is also included.
+Recent developments in using memory dynamics to simulate glasses are also included.

 **Email**: yrpei@ucsd.edu